kristianvik/portfolio/README.md

 # portfolio
-My portfolio, hosted at www.kristianvik.no
+My portfolio, hosted at kristianvik.no